The Council of Europe’s Commissioner for Human Rights

 The creation of the Council of Europe’s Commissioner for Human Rights is based on a resolution adopted by the Committee of Ministers in 1999.
 As an independent body, the Commissioner works towards protecting human rights and raising public awareness in regard to them, in the 47 Council of Europe member states.

 The Commissioner visits the Council of Europe’s member states in order to gain information from political stakeholders, NGOs and members of civil society on site.
 He meets with leading politicians and participates in round-table talks.

-The Commissioner is elected by the Parliamentary Assembly of the Council of Europe for a nonrecurring six-year term of office.
-In April 2012, Nils Muižnieks from Latvia was elected Council of Europe Human Rights Commissioner, following Thomas Hammarberg from Sweden (2006-2012) and Alvaro Gil-Robles from Spain (1999-2006).
+The Commissioner is elected by the Parliamentary Assembly of the Council of Europe for a non-recurring six-year term of office.
+In April 2018, Dunja Mijatović from Bosnia-Herzegovina took office as the Council of Europe’s Human Rights Commissioner, following Nils Muižnieks from Latvia (2012-2018), Thomas Hammarberg from Sweden (2006-2012) and Alvaro Gil-Robles from Spain (1999-2006).

 Photo © CoE